- Visitor Information

 - Get in touch

 Throughout the year, Ushaw runs a series of exhibitions, ranging from acounts of the more notable of our alumni, through to art exhibitions of different themes.
-Our exhibitions are open every Saturday between
+Our current exhibitions are detailed below:

 Ushaw currently houses an exhibition an exhibition displaying items and stories of those Catholics who were persecuted and oppressed by the times in which they lives.
 Those who practiced their faith in secret left behind objects and tales of their lives that we, an organisation that used to prepare young men for priesthood in the Catholic faith, are proud to display.